Royce Clayton: Texas Rangers (1998–2000)

 With the Cardinals struggling during the 1998 season and Clayton due to become a free agent after the season, the Cardinals traded Clayton and Todd Stottlemyre to the Texas Rangers for Darren Oliver, Fernando Tatís, and a player to be named later on July 31, 1998.
 Mark Little was sent to St. Louis in August to complete the trade.
 Clayton took over at shortstop for the Rangers from Kevin Elster, who Texas released.
-He batted .285 in 52 games for Texas during the 1998 season.
-The Rangers overtook the Anaheim Angels to win the American League West division, but lost to the New York Yankees in the 1998 American League Division Series.
+Clayton batted .285 in 52 games for Texas during the 1998 season.
+The Rangers overtook the Anaheim Angels to win the American League West division but lost to the New York Yankees in the 1998 American League Division Series.

 A free agent after the 1998 season, Clayton signed a four-year, $18 million contract to remain with Texas.
 Clayton batted.
 288 in 133 games during the 1999 season, and the Rangers won the division again.
 The Rangers lost to the Yankees in the 1999 American League Division Series.

 In April 2000, Clayton and teammate Chad Curtis got into a shoving match after Curtis insisted on turning off rap music that Clayton was playing when Curtis objected to the lyrics.
 In May, Clayton wrote a blog post calling out Curtis, and Rangers manager Johnny Oates had them apologize to each other.
 Clayton batted .242 in 148 games for Texas in 2000.
 He also led all American League shortstops with 265 putouts.